orbiterhost/orbiter-cli/README.md

 ### `list`

 List all sites currently on your Orbiter account.
+You can filter by domain with `-d` followed by the subdomain of the site.

 > [!TIP]
 > Use this command to get the site ID for a site you want to update